AvtsVivek/LearnCpp/src/tasks/404470-LogicalImplicitConversionWorking/ReadMe.md

 2. The `left operand` is the current object on which you are calling the operator function.
 So implicit conversion will not work.

-3. So for the implicit conversions to work, the only choice we have is to impliment the operator as `non` member global functions.
+3. So for the implicit conversions to work, the only choice we have is to impliment the operator as free standing `non` member global functions.

 4. Note the ctor that takes an int here is explicit.
 Becuase we dont want to use it in an implicit conversion for this example.